 The PHOSPHORUS project intends to closely cooperate with GÉANT2 activities in order to achieve a synergy effect and improve future network services.
-Due to PHOSPHORUS objectives the JRA3 Bandwidth on Demand (BoD) activity was selected as the liaison point and common benefits are expected to be visible before projects ends.
-The AutoBAHN system designed and developed by JRA3 activity is aimed to be fully automatic bandwidth provisioning system for heterogeneous multi-domain environments.
+Due to PHOSPHORUS objectives, the JRA3 Bandwidth on Demand (BoD) activity was selected as the liaison point and common benefits are expected to be visible before projects ends.
+The AutoBAHN system designed and developed by GN2 JRA3 activity is aimed to implement an automatic bandwidth provisioning system for heterogeneous multi-domain NREN environments.
 Its objectives involve possible deployment of the BoD service over various network technologies, depending on NRENs requirements.
-The main stress was placed on most common technologies used as data planes in Europe, which currently are Ethernet and SDH.
+The main focus of GN2 JRA3 research was placed on the most common technologies used as data planes in Europe, in particular Ethernet and SDH.
 Network equipment can be managed directly by AutoBAHN, indirectly through vendor's NMS, or even with applications developed internally for particular NREN needs.

-AutoBAHN architecture is comparable with PHOSPHORUS.
+AutoBAHN architecture is comparable with the PHOSPHORUS one.
 There are some similarities that may by pointed out.
-According to figure 1.1 AutoBAHN is built of Inter-Domain Manager (IDM) and Domain Manager (DM) modules, which control complementary responsibility areas.
+According to figure 1.1 AutoBAHN is built on two main entities, the Inter-Domain Manager (IDM) and the Domain Manager (DM), which control complementary responsibility areas.
 Both IDM and DM must be deployed in a domain, which is expected to operate under AutoBAHN control.
 The IDM performs activities affecting inter-domain aspects of bandwidth reservation, which includes: